fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 ### What is a closure?
 What are some examples of closures?
-A closure is a 'snippet' of code that can be passed around within a program.
-They are unique (when compared to say, methods) in that closures are able to bind to surrounding artefacts when they are created.
+A closure is a 'snippet' of code that can be passed around within a program and execute at a later time.
+They are unique (when compared to say, methods) in that closures are able to bind to surrounding artefacts when they are created, such that these artefacts can be referenced when the closure is executed.
 Examples of closures include:
 1. Blocks
-2. Procs
+2. Proc objects
 3. Lambdas

 If we're being strict with our definitions, a block is technically not a closure, since it cannot be passed around without converting it to a Proc object first (it is effectively a 'single use' snippet of code passed directly as an argument to a method) - we cannot assign blocks to local variables (attempting to do so will raise a `SyntaxError`, since Ruby will assume we are trying to create a Hash object).

 ### What is a binding?
-In the context of a closure, a binding refers to the methods and variables that are instantiated before the closure is created at the time that the closure is created, such that when executed, the closure has context of what those methods and variables are.
+In the context of a closure, a binding refers to the methods and variables that are defined/initialised before the closure is created at the time that the closure is created, such that when executed, the closure has context of what those methods and variables are.

 It's important to note that in a binding, the binding is referencing the variables and methods themselves, not the underlying values they return.
 This allows bindings to be flexible when a closure is used after the values referenced by local variables or method definitions have changed after the closure has been created.
 ```ruby
 # Provide example of local variable and method changing
 def execute_proc(proc)